Hanabi-Live/hanabi-live/docs/variants.md

 - Fives have the property that they are only touched by certain rank clues:
   - The first suit is touched by a rank 1 clue
   - The second suit is touched by a rank 2 clue
-  - The third suit is touched by a rank 3 clue,
+  - The third suit is touched by a rank 3 clue
   - The fourth suit is touched by a rank 4 clue
   - The fifth suit is touched by a rank 1 clue (wrapping around)